kara-marysia/PORTFOLIO/README.md

 ## About me
-My name is Karolina Koźlak.
-I am master of management in public and non-governmental sector who decided to change a career path.
-I am freshly graduated Software Tester, gaining first experiences in testing world.
-My goal is to develop testing knowlage and technical skills.
+I am an aspiring Software Tester with ISTQB Foundation Level certificate.
+I have completed the "Software Tester'' training and for last two years gained testing skills by working for an international client's financial application.
+I can thoroughly search for bugs, write test cases and create User Stories.
+I am searching for opportunities to gain more advanced professional experience in testing.
+My career interests are linked to UX/UI and accessibility testing as it is important for me to include all social groups into technology.
+I can co-operate effectively in project communities as I have been working in both Polish and multicultural teams.
 On this site I would like to share my experience from personal studies and researches.

 ## Tools